389ds/389ds.github.io/docs/389ds/FAQ/update-resolution-for-single-valued-attributes.md

 Test topology
 -------------

-To perform the tests out lined above, a topology of three masters and on consumer is used.
+To perform the tests out lined above, a topology of three suppliers and on consumer is used.
 This allows to apply all the independent state changes and if replication to consumers is not disabled the consumer will perform update resolution exactly for changes applied exactly in csn order

 Basic tests
 -----------